puvi034/MeanLearning/README.md

 # MeanLearning
-This project has been designed to understand the MEAN development stack.
+This project is an attempt to understand the MEAN(Mongo,Express, Angular and Node) Development Stack.
+This is really helpful for one who really want to have better hands on Passport Authentication, Ordrx test API's and persisitent sessions using mongo-connect.

 Steps to Run the code.
 1. Install Mongo DB.